 Yes, of course, real-world experience is essential and much can be learnt from real-world successes and mistakes.
 The experience gained on a range of projects and especially on complex projects can never be taught, but relevant training and gaining professional PM qualification is also essential for developing and progressing in a career as a project manager.

-That’s not to say a project manager with accreditation such as the APMP qualification is more successful at leading and directing projects (because that measure depends on so many other factors such as personal traits, the industry and type and complexity of projects), but the qualification is an indication that you take your professional development seriously and provides formal recognition of that fact.
+That’s not to say a project manager with accreditation such as the APM PMQ qualification (previously known as the APMP qualification) is more successful at leading and directing projects (because that measure depends on so many other factors such as personal traits, the industry and type and complexity of projects), but the qualification is an indication that you take your professional development seriously and provides formal recognition of that fact.
 So a professional project management qualification can increase your worth in the jobs market and improve your career prospects.